 "I really didn't think we had the team to go all the way that year, to be honest," admitted Jean-Jacques

-Daigneault, who returned to Montreal as an assistant coach in 2012.
+Daigneault, who returned to Montreal as an assistant coach from 2012-2018.
 "A few of the seasons before that, maybe, but not in 1993."

 That campaign wasn't without its ups and downs, but Demers still managed to lead his troops to a 102-point season in '92-93 - good for a fifth-place finish in the Prince of Wales Conference.
 A tough home stretch in the schedule resulted in the Canadiens limping to the finish line with five losses in seven games and a handful of doubts heading into the postseason.
 While out for a drive a few days before the first round, the veteran bench boss realized the perfect way to get his team back on track was coming at him in surround sound.